o7q/BlenderBatch/README.md

 ---

 **BlenderBatch** \
-Written in C and compiled using MinGW GCC
+Written in C++ and compiled using MSBuild